Casino Dealer

 Do casino dealers have a love life?

-Asked by B over 8 years ago
+Asked by B almost 9 years ago

 Yes of course.
 Why wouldn't we?
 We're humans like anyone else and seek partnership.